 The best great white shark cage diving encounters in the world happen at Guadalupe Island.

 Guadalupe Island is located 200 miles southwest of Ensenada, Mexico on the Pacific coast of the Baja Peninsula.
 It is a rugged volcanic island, 25 miles long and the highest point is 4200 ft..
-The 4-night Guadalupe itinerary provides an adventure to shark seekers who enter surface or submersible cages to experience seeing great whites up close and personal.
+The 5-night Guadalupe itinerary provides an adventure to shark seekers who enter surface or submersible cages to experience seeing great whites up close and personal.

 The Socorro Aggressors anchorage is in a sheltered bay near Guadalupe Island where the cage diving shark encounter action will take place in clear blue water.
 The yacht stays here for almost 4 full days where guests will rotate entering the cages every hour while seeing several sharks during each dive.
 On the departure date, guests disembark and are transfered to the Ensenada International Terminal for arrival at 12 pm, to the Tijuana, Mexico Airport (TIJ) at 6 pm and to the San Diego, California Airport (SAN) at 8 pm.
 Note all times depend on border conditions.